-Of all the DIY skin care products I make, I have a secret obsession with bath products.
-Maybe it's because the promise of a long relaxing soak is so appealing.
+Of all the handmade skin care products I make, I have a secret obsession with creating new DIY bath bomb recipes.
+Maybe it’s because the promise of a long relaxing soak is so appealing.

 That’s exactly what happened with this bath bomb.
 The Raspberry Truffle fragrance oil was just begging to be used.
 I imagined a delicate, feminine bath bomb and I think it turned out super sweet.
 What do you think?